Last updated on October 31, 2023

 - Save up Rare and Mythic Rare Wildcards: Almost all Standard decks require a high number of Rares and Mythic Rares, so saving Wildcards up until you’re able to invest in one of those decks and get it in one go is well worth the wait.

-- Prioritize Rare and Mythic Rare (dual) lands: Any MTG deck gets a lot better when your land-base is good, and nothing helps that more than high-rarity dual lands or fetch lands.
+- Prioritize Rare and Mythic Rare (dual) lands: Any MTG deck gets a lot better when your land-base is good, and nothing helps that more than high-rarity dual lands, like shock lands or fetch lands.
 You can use them in all your decks, and they’ll last throughout the Standard period.

 - Don’t invest in cards right after rotation: We know it’s tempting to get that crushing deck that jumps to the top of the meta right after rotation, but chances are that the format is still adjusting and it won’t last.
 Wait until things have settled down a bit before trading in your wildcards.

 - If trading individual cards, trade-in for cards that can go in multiple decks: This is similar to the reason for Rare and Mythic Rare dual lands.
 Go for cards that show up in a multitude of decks so that you can switch if you’re not happy with your choice.
 This way you won’t have wasted the Wildcard and can still use the card you traded it for.

 - Research the meta before committing to a deck: There are plenty of sites to help you make your choice of a good deck.
 These provide some data on which decks and cards are seeing play: MTGGoldfish.com, MTGArena.Pro, and MTGDecks.net.